-If the behaviour is part of an ongoing pattern it may be necessary to address the situation through the development of a behavioural IEP, which may include an anger management programme, deescalation plan, positive handling plan or other strategies agreed by the SENCO.
+If the behaviour is part of an ongoing pattern it may be necessary to address the situation through pastoral support, which may include an anger management programme (ELSA), de-escalation plan, positive handling plan or other strategies agreed by the SENDC0/members of SLT.
 Outside agencies may need to be involved.